-Curse of the Lost Tomb, Haunting in the Hollows and Mystery of Hocus Pocus Halls are all programmed using VenueMagic SC+ before being exported on to a DMX and Multi Audio Stand alone SD Playout unit which is triggered by a button at each zone of the themed scare maze attraction.
+Cave’s Unearthed, Curse of the Lost Tomb, Haunting in the Hollows and Mystery of Hocus Pocus Halls are all programmed using VenueMagic before being exported on to one of our DMX and Multi Audio control units which is triggered by buttons and sensors in each zones of the themed scare maze attraction.
 The stand alone unit was used for its reliability over a computer based playout system as it is more compact, robust, uses solid state memory and because of it’s 16 mono (8 stereo) audio outputs.
 Although in theory the attraction could have been run with a single audio output the benefit of the multi-audio output comes with the line batching process and not having people waiting around for too long before enjoying the attraction.
 By having each zone on a separate output it meant shorter lines as the next group of thrill seekers could enter the

-Hocus Pocus Halls presented an additional challenge.
+Hocus Pocus Halls presented an additional challenges.
 Unlike Haunting in the Hollows Hocus Pocus Halls was set in a building and not only included lighting and sound but video projection in the form of projection mapping too.
 After careful thought and consideration it was decided that the attraction would be split into 2 sections – the first being controlled by a stand alone HD Video / DMX / Audio SD player and the second being controlled by a more basic DMX/Audio stand alone unit.
 This not only helped with line batching it also meant simplier programming, less cabling and a quicker install as there was no longer a need to get through thick stone wall with cables.

 Within the shows all the characters voices, the lighting and the special effects such as air dancers and streamers are all programmed within timelines as well as the pre show music and announcements in the zone.